bloomberg/chromium.bb/src/docs/android_dynamic_feature_modules.md

 So far, we have installed the Foo DFM as a true split (`-m foo` option on the install script).
 In production, however, we have to explicitly install the Foo DFM for users to get it.
-There are two install options: _on-demand_ and _deferred_.
+There are three install options: _on-demand_, _deferred_ and _conditional_.

 #### On-demand install